 This weekly offering comes from Tatiana Antonelli Abella, founder and managing director of the social enterprise Goumbook.
 Each monthly episode brings an interview with a changemaker in the UAE’s sustainability field.
 Guests have included the general manager of Dubai’s PierChic restaurant, Luca Gagliardi, who discussed sustainable fine dining, and Elena Kinane, founder of Greenhart Farms, for a discussion on organic farming in the UAE.
 Neutral fuel, food waste and sustainable landscaping have also been covered.
 Antonelli Abella brings everyone into the conversation: in episode 3 she speaks to Alex Malhouf, regional corporate communications manager for Proctor & Gamble, who told her sustainability was a collective responsibility.
 “We need to make it easier for consumers to do the right thing,” says Malhouf.

 The Two Vegans

 CSR of One

 Author and blogger Courtney Brandt, who runs the foodie website A to Zaatar, has a well-established podcast with new episodes every Monday.
 As the title suggests (CSR stands for corporate social responsibility), this podcast focuses on what drives busy individuals to take on major charitable initiatives.
 While Brandt wants to draw attention to the various examples of good works by local heroes, she also hopes to inspire listeners to think about how they can make a difference themselves.
-Get some tissues handy, because these are powerful and heartwarming stories.
+Have some tissues handy, because these are powerful and heartwarming stories.
 Guests have included Kelly Harvarde, who talked about her Ramadan Fridges initiative.
 One of her favorite memories is of the time one of the drivers they’d been working with all month turned up at her door on the last day of the Holy Month with a meal from Burger King.
 Harvarde recalls, “He just said, ‘I want to thank you, I’ve bought a meal for you.
 You fed us for the month.’”

 Mama Earth Talk